-Its summertime, so that means it’s time for fun outdoor activities, after being cooped up inside over the winter.
+Its almost summertime and we are already getting unseasonably warm weather.
+It’s time for fun outdoor activities, after being cooped up inside over the winter.
 It also means it’s time to think about preventing the effects of too much sun to our skin with important summer skin care.
 Vitamin D derived from the sun is great for us but too much of those UVA and UVB rays can do a lot of damage to our skin.

 In my life, I have had a few sunburns, especially as a teen when we use to cover ourselves in baby oil I now call this “burn baby burn” Of course, much older and wiser now, most of us know this is not a good thing.
 A good summer skin care program care program will prevent a lot of problems later in life and help keep our skin youthful as we age.